cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 | Unauthorized data access | Critical | None | Role-based filtering, pre-retrieval permission checks |
 | Search returns no results | Low | High | Graceful degradation to manual search |

-This matrix drove a single constraint that shaped everything: the system would never generate or interpret legal text.
+This matrix set one hard constraint: the system would never generate or interpret legal text.
 It would only retrieve and cite existing documents.
-That eliminated the highest-severity risk category entirely.
+That removed the highest-severity risk category.

 From this analysis I defined three automation zones: